bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.
 In line with the layered architecture as describe above, the following are the expected extensions and their content:

- - UI extensions: these should contain only UI logic as contained in pages, views, tags, javasc
+ - UI extensions: these should contain only UI logic as contained in pages, views, tags, javascript and css
+ - Facades extensions: these are closely linked to the UI layer as they contain contextualised logic'

-If the separation between above is too granular for certain functions, then packages can be used to separate the facades, services and daos.
+ - Services extensions: these should contain business logic as well as the data layer components whet If the separation between above is too granular for certain functions, then packages can be used to separate the facades, services and daos.

 #### Naming  Conventions